cernvm/cernvm-launch/README.md

 	ssh MACHINE_NAME

 SSH into an existing machine.
+You must have ssh installed and available in your PATH.
 Not supported on Windows.

 Start a virtual machine
 -----------------------